English society: Fashion

+Newspapers

+The turn of the century saw the rise of popular journalism aimed at the lower middle class and tending to deemphasise highly detailed political and international news, which remain the focus of a handful of low-circulation prestige newspapers which reached a small elite.
+The new press, on the other hand, reached vastly larger audiences by emphasis on sports, crime, sensationalism, and gossip about famous personalities.
+Alfred Harmsworth, 1st Viscount Northcliffe used his Daily Mail and Daily Mirror to transform the media along the American model of "Yellow Journalism".
+P. P. Catterall and Colin Seymour-Ure conclude that:

+Two world wars

 First World War

-Edwardian ideals were a bit more liberal 1901–1914, but what really changed society was the Great War.
-The army was traditionally never a large employer in the nation, and the regular army stood at 247,000 at the start of the war.
-By 1918 there were about five million people in the army and the fledgling Royal Air Force, newly formed from the RNAS and the RFC, was about the same size of the pre-war army.
+What really changed all ranks of English society was the Great War.
+The army was traditionally a small employer; the regular army stood at only 247,000 at the start of the war.
+By 1918 there were five million men in the army and the fledgling Royal Air Force, newly formed from the RNAS and the RFC, was about the same size of the pre-war army.
 The almost three million casualties were known as the "lost generation", and such numbers inevitably left society scarred; but even so, some people felt their sacrifice was little regarded in Britain, with poems like Siegfried Sassoon's Blighters criticising the ill-informed jingoism of the home front.
 Conscription brought people of many different classes, and also people from all over the empire, together and this mixing was seen as a great leveller which would only accelerate social change after the war.
+During the World War, infant mortality fell sharply across the country.
+J. M. Winter attributes this to the full employment and higher wages paid to war workers.